therealchiko/therealchiko.github.com/_posts/2013-03-20-a-letter-to-everyone-from-my-7-year-old-niece.md

 ---
-title : A letter to everyone from my 7 year old niece
+title: A letter to everyone from my 7 year old niece
 layout: post
-tags: environment random
+tags: [environment, youth-perspective, recycling, personal-stories]
+categories: ["Success"]
 ---

 This little letter was written by my niece, Ruva when she was over for the holiday last year.
 She's 7 years old and learns at [Phoenix Primary School](http://www.phoenixschoolmalawi.com/) in Malawi.
 After bugging me to write something to her parents, I decided to let her write a letter I promised to post on my blog.